 A study of basic arithmetic concepts with drill in skills and techniques of computation.
-Includes fundamental operations with whole numbers, fractions, and decimals.
-Also covers percent, measurements, ratio and proportion, averages, and basic operations with integers.
+Including fundamental operations with whole numbers, fractions, decimals, percent, measurements, ratio and proportion, averages, and basic operations with integers.

 MA 020 Elementary Algebra/3 Units

 Prerequisite: Acceptable score in placement examination or C or better in MA 010.